MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   - (L) Linear Advance (Possible Bug with BabyStep and TMC)

   ## HELP - PROCEDURE - TIPS
-  After the flash, you must reset your printer using the menu or M502, M500 put the probe then start a calibration or G33 V3 (5/8 iterations).
+  After the flash, you must **RESET** your printer using the menu or M502, M500 then start a calibration or G33 V3 (5/8 iterations).

-  **Tip**:
+  **Tip**(Via a terminal like Prontoface, Octoprint, Repetier, Astroprint,...:

         After a Delta calibration (G33 v3) if you get a "std dev:" sup.> 0.2, it means that you have a problem with the structure of your printer!